 - Cellular: cellular connectivity is the most common method for accessing the WAN when an oMG is outside of a depot.
 Verify that the Installed field is checked for each device listed on the Cellular tab and that the Use field has been set to WAN for at least one of the devices listed. - Ethernet: verify that the Installed field is checked for each Ethernet port listed. - Optional: if Ethernet is to be used for LAN devices, ensure that the Use field has been set to LAN for at least one of the ports. - Optional: if Ethernet is to be used for WAN connectivity, ensure the Use field is set to WAN for at least one of the ports. - WiFi: verify that the Installed field is checked for each device listed and that the Use field has been set to WAN or LAN according to how the WiFi device will be used by the oMG.
-A common use of WiFi WAN connectivity is for when the oMG returns to a depot which has a wireless AP available. - WiMAX: verify that the Installed field is checked for each device listed. - Serial: by default the serial port can be used to output information about the oMG to a console window.
+A common use of WiFi WAN connectivity is for when the oMG returns to a depot which has a wireless AP available. - WiMAX: WiMAX is no longer supported and this tab will be removed in a future release. - Serial Modem: any modems attached to the serial port can be added via the Serial Modem tab.
+Select the available serial modem from the drop down and click Add New Serial Modem.
+Set the Use field to WAN to enable the device. - Serial: by default the serial port can be used to output information about the oMG to a console window.
 Change the Use field to Application if you plan to use a device with the oMG which has a serial connection, or when using a third-party GPS device. - Bluetooth: if you plan to use a device with the oMG which communicates via Bluetooth, ensure that a Bluetooth device is listed and that its Installed field is checked.
 Click on Configure under the Actions column to configure the device.